qcjx96/qcjx96.github.io/_tabs/about.md

 All opinions are my own.
 Some articles contain explicit content (18+).

-If you'd like to chat or grab a coffee, send me an email at qcjx96[at]gmail.com.
+If you'd like to chat or grab a coffee, send me a message at qcjx96[at]gmail.com.
 Just replace [at] with "@".